yandex/porto/porto.md

 Container could have user-defined labels and associated values.

-Label and value may use only symbols allowed for container names.
+Label and value may use only symbols allowed for container names: [a-zA-Z0-9\_-@:.].
-Spaces and '/' are not allowed.
+Spaces are not allowed.
+Slash '/' is allowed only in value.

 Label must be in format PREFIX.name.
 Label max length is 128 symbols.
-PREFIX must be 2..16 UPPERCASE A-Z chars.
+PREFIX must be 2..16 UPPERCASE [A-Z] symbols.
 Prefixes PORTO\* are reserved.

 Value max length is 256 symbols.
-Empty value removes label.

 Each container may have up to 100 labels.

+Setting empty value removes label.

 Use "Y" and "N" for boolean values and "." as placeholder.